-Next up: Thermage: “This is an excellent treatment for forehead wrinkles and works on all skin types,” Green explains.
+Next up, Thermage: “This is an excellent treatment for forehead wrinkles and works on all skin types,” Green explains.
 “Thermage uses radiofrequency technology to deliver heat to the innermost layers of the skin.
 This deep tissue heating stimulates collagen and improves the overall texture of the skin.”

-For the KUWTK fans, vampire facelifts are also an option: “This is a combination of microneedling with PRP (Platelet Rich Plasma),” Green explains.
+For the KUWTK fans, vampire facelifts are also an option: “This is a combination of microneedling with PRP (platelet rich plasma),” Green explains.
 “PRP is a concentrated platelet-rich plasma protein that has a greater concentration of growth factors than whole blood.
 Growth factors are what our cells used to heal and regenerate healthy tissue.”
 While somewhat bloody (though not nearly as much as KKW’s video portrayed), it’s safe for all skin types (take it from someone with sensitive skin who has gotten this treatment done firsthand).

-Lastly, there are microcurrent facials: Like their at-home counterparts, Engleman explains that these “use low-level electrical current to trigger the body’s natural skin enhancement chemicals at a cellular level, giving skin therapists an effective tool against the signs of skin aging.”
+Lastly, there are microcurrent facials: Like their at-home counterparts, Engelman explains that these “use low-level electrical current to trigger the body’s natural skin enhancement chemicals at a cellular level, giving skin therapists an effective tool against the signs of skin aging.”
 As a whole, she says that in-office microcurrent treatments improve muscle tone, lift jowls, aid in lymphatic drainage, and improve circulation.

 Boost Cell Turnover With Peptides